 The Center for Alternative Media is a CSU-wide program that helps expedite the requesting and distribution of instructional material in e-text form.
 (Alternative media or electronic text is an accommodation used by eligible CSU students with disabilities.)
 The CAM memo (AA-2004-25) describes the workings of CAM and sets guidelines for alternative media staff and students.

-The CSU Policy for the Provision of Accommodations and Support Services to Students with Disabilities (Policy AA-2009-27)
+The CSU Policy for the Provision of Accommodations and Support Services to Students with Disabilities (Policy AA-2014-08)

 The Chancellor's Office created a systemwide advisory committee to study disability and accommodation issues among CSU campuses.
 This policy is the culmination of their work.
 It provides guidance to CSU disability offices on how to support and provide accommodations for students with disabilities.
 Specifically, the policy categorizes disabilities, describes the need for documentation and maintenance of confidentiality, and provides guidelines for accommodations and evaluation of disability services.
-It also includes a section on guidelines for the assessment and verification of students with learning disabilities.
+It also includes a section on Guidelines for the Assessment and Determination of Students with Learning Disabilities.